huggingface/blog/duckdb-nsql-7b.md

     z DOUBLE
 );
 ```

-And, as you can see, it matches the columns as in the dataset viewer:
+And, as you can see, it matches the columns in the dataset viewer:

 <p align="center">
  <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/duckdb-nsql-7b/columns.png" alt="dataset columns" style="width: 90%; height: auto;"><br>